saile336/FWingREMIX/DOCUMENTATION.md

 ### Methods

-    fetchApi(bim): An asynchronous method that performs an API request to the Kide platform to retrieve events based on the bim prop.
+    fetchApi(bim): An asynchronous method that performs an API request to the backend to retrieve events based on the bim prop.
+If no bim prop is provided all events are fetched.
 Upon receiving the data, it updates kideData and sets isDataFetched to true. clickHandler(id): A method that is triggered when an event is clicked.
 It uses the event id to navigate the user to the event's detailed page on the Kide platform. getBackgroundColor(forening): Determines the background color for an event element based on the organization (forening) it's associated with.
 This method returns an object with CSS styles.